kaltura/playkit-js-downloads/README.md

 #### Configuation Example

-* You may enable the download plugin just by adding it without any specific plugin conifg to the plugins config section or also add your own preferred config
+* You may enable the download plugin just by adding it without any specific plugin config to the plugins config section or also add your own preferred config

 ```
 plugins: {